 Expert Advice: When you're moving rock, watch your back.
 Remember to bend at the knees.
 Also, safety goggles, gloves, and sturdy shoes are a must.

 Use a garden spade to edge the perimeter of the path.
 Excavate the area (depth will depend on height of the pavers) and level the surface.
-Bend plastic edging to conform to the shape of the path and secure with rods.
+Bend plastic edging to conform to the shape of the garden walkway and secure with rods.

 Lay down a sheet of permeable landscape fabric to prevent weeds from sprouting.
 Rake about an inch of sand over the fabric, making sure to keep the layer of sand as even as possible.

 Move paving stones into place, keeping gaps between stones 2 inches or less.
 Wiggle stones into the sand so they are at the same height.

 Expert Advice: Many rocks have a dull side as well as an interesting one.
-Show off the best face of each stone.
+Show off the best face of each of your walkway pavers.

-Fill gaps between stones with decorative landscape rock, which is less messy than sand and more stable than pea gravel.
+Fill gaps between flagstone pavers with decorative landscape rock, which is less messy than sand and more stable than pea gravel.
 Use graduated sizes (to ensure they fit together well) that are 1 inch or smaller in diameter.

 This gravel walkway is an inexpensive and informal option for getting around a yard.
-You can make a gravel path any width, depending on whether it will be used for solitary strolling or for walking side by side.
+You can make a stone walkway any width, depending on whether it will be used for solitary strolling or for walking side by side.